willryan/MethodToDelegate/README.md

 Create delegates from (partially applied) methods.

 MethodToDelegate partners with your Dependency Injection framework to turn a MethodInfo object into a delegate type.
-If your delegate has 3 parameters and your method has 5, the first two parameters will be supplied by depedency injection.
+It uses partially application on the first N arguments of your method that are not found in the delegate signature.
+For example, if your delegate has 3 parameters and your method has 5, the first 2 parameters will be supplied by depedency injection.

+See the files in MethodToDelegate.Test/ for examples on how to set up delegate-based dependency injection on methods, how to wire them into your dependency injection framework, and how to run unit tests against your methods.
+Here are the basic instructions:

 Use the ToDelegate attribute to tag methods with the delegate type into which they should be converted.
-See the tests *GenerateTest.cs for examples.

 Then, use the following methods:

 DelegateHelper.GetDelegateTypesAndMethods(Type) takes a Type for a class, and returns the pair of delegate type and MethodInfo for each public static method using the ToDelegate attribute.